nigel-bruce-khan/BEASTLAB22/assignment2/report/README.md

 for balanced loops (where the matrices are squared), a static scheduler is more suitable compared to a dynamic scheduler, with the additional benefit that the scheduling is done at compile time, reducing work at runtime.
-With the latter, we have high variable work distribution and this can affect the performance.
+With the latter, we have high variable work distribution and this can affect the performance, but this is not always the case.

+# 2e)

+(e) ParallelizeyourcodevariantsusingOpenMP.Testyourparallelversionsonallplatforms with different numbers of cores as given in assignment 1.
+Run strong scaling experi- ments and create speedup figures (i.e., for all measurements for one curve, use exactly the same workload = same repetition count): core count on X axis, achieved speedup vs. sequential run on Y axis - i.e., point (1/1) always starts the curve.
+Consider the following 4 cases for scaling experiments:
+• Case 1: N=100, binding=close
+• Case 2: N=100, binding=spread • Case 3: N=1900, binding=close
+• Case 4: N=1900, binding=spread
+What kind of scaling is visible for all 4 cases?
+Can you explain why?
+Specifically, explain the scaling behavior between N=100 and N=1900, and the difference between the scaling curves of ‘close’ and ‘spread’ bindings.